NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 10.md

 **But if I am doing them and you don't believe me, believe the works.
 This way you will know and understand** **that the Father is in me and I in the Father."**

 ###### 39
-Then they were trying again to seize him, but he escaped their grasp.Many beyond the Jordan Believe in Jesus
+Then they were trying again to seize him, but he escaped their grasp.

+### Many beyond the Jordan Believe in Jesus

 ###### 40
 So he departed again across the Jordan to the place where John had been baptizing earlier, and he remained there.